cookieofcode/LabAssistVision/README.md

 Proof of concept of a mixed reality application for the Microsoft HoloLens 2 integrating object recognition using cloud computing and real-time on-device markerless object tracking.
 The augmented objects provide interaction using hand input, eye-gaze, and voice commands to visually verify the tracking result.

-This work is part of the thesis "Mixed Reality Task Assistance for Pharmaceutical Laboratories using Markerless Object Tracking and Cloud Services" submitted to the [University of Applied Sciences Northwestern Switzerland](https://www.fhnw.ch).
+This work is part of the thesis "*Mixed Reality Task Assistance for Pharmaceutical Laboratories using Markerless Object Tracking and Cloud Services*" submitted to the [University of Applied Sciences Northwestern Switzerland](https://www.fhnw.ch) at the [Institute for Interactive Technologies (IIT)](https://www.fhnw.ch/en/about-fhnw/schools/school-of-engineering/institutes/institute-for-interactive-technologies).

 Author: [Severin Pereto (cookieofcode)](https://github.com/cookieofcode)\
 Supervisor: [Prof. Dr. Doris Agotai](https://www.fhnw.ch/de/personen/doris-agotai)